-- Very long term rates (50 year PWLB rate) are expected to rise from 2.90% in April 2020 to around 3.20% by March 2021.
-The recent Base Rate cut is expected to affect these levels once the impact is felt. - Long term rates (25 year PWLB rate) are expected to rise from around 3.00% to 3.30% during 2019/20.
-The recent Base Rate cut is also expected to affect these levels. - The view of long term rates will affect the borrowing strategy in 2020/21.
-The revised Estates Strategy has highlighted the need to borrow and although borrowing rates are currently attractive, they should remain low for some time.
-The timing of any borrowing will need to be monitored carefully.
-Any borrowing undertaken that results in an increase in investments will incur a revenue loss between borrowing costs and investment returns. - 5.3 The Local Government Act 2003 introduced a new system of "prudential borrowing" which allows the Commissioner to set borrowing limits subject to criteria of prudence and affordability.
+- Very long term rates (50 year PWLB rate) are 2.15%.
+This follows a 100bps (basis points-1%) drop in late 2020 following a consultation. - Long term rates (25 year PWLB rate) are 2.32% (rates correct as at 23/02/2021) - The view of long term rates will affect the borrowing strategy in 2021/22.
+The Estates Strategy has highlighted the need to borrow and borrowing rates are currently very attractive and should remain low for some time. - 5.3 The Local Government Act 2003 introduced a new system of "prudential borrowing" which allows the Commissioner to set borrowing limits subject to criteria of prudence and affordability.
 These criteria are set out in more detail in the CIPFA Prudential Code that specifically requires a number of prudential indicators are set.
-The full range of prudential indicators was considered when the 2020/21 Budget and Precept were agreed in February 2020.
+The full range of prudential indicators was considered when the 2021/22 Budget and Precept were agreed in February 2021.
 This is particularly relevant when set in the context of the overall limitation of planned capital resources and therefore a potential increase in prudential borrowing across the medium term plan.
-The proposed indicators that relate to treasury management, including the revised Estates Strategy, are set out in the Treasury Strategy Statement. - 5.4 The Local Government Act 2003 also requires the Commissioner to set out a treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act); this sets out the Commissioner's policies for managing investments and for giving priority to the security and liquidity of those investments.
+The proposed indicators that relate to treasury management, including the Estates Strategy, are set out in the Treasury Strategy Statement. - 5.4 The Local Government Act 2003 also requires the Commissioner to set out a treasury strategy for borrowing and to prepare an Annual Investment Strategy (as required by Investment Guidance issued subsequent to the Act); this sets out the Commissioner's policies for managing investments and for giving priority to the security and liquidity of those investments.